MicrosoftDocs/windows-dev-docs/hub/apps/get-started/uno-simple-photo-viewer.md

 public BitmapImage?
 ImageSource { get; private set; }
 ```

-Because platforms like the Web do not support advanced image file properties that are readily available on Windows, we should add a constructor overload that does not require an `ImageProperties` typed parameter.
+Because platforms like the web do not support advanced image file properties that are readily available on Windows, we should add a constructor overload that does not require an `ImageProperties` typed parameter.
 Add a new overload under the existing one using the following code:

 ```csharp
 public ImageFileInfo(StorageFile imageFile,